 This grant is awarded to a select group of international undergraduate students who demonstrate a commitment to furthering the #YouAreWelcomeHere message by bridging intercultural divides.
 It covers $25,000 towards tuition annually, renewable for eight semesters.
 The #YouAreWelcomeHere Scholarship application is required.
+Log in to your account to access the application.
 This scholarship cannot be stacked on top of the International Tuition Grant.

 International Tuition Grant